Plots univariate density estimates estimates to be used in a

 numeric vector of non-negative observation weights, hence of same length as

-is a string.
-When the weights are proportional to true countscn
+bwis a string.
+When the weights are proportional to true countscn,density(x = rep(x, cn))may be used instead ofweights.- n

 the number of equally spaced points at which the density is to be estimated.
 When